RUles and bylaws

 President - shall be the chief executive officer of the corporation and, subject to the control of the Executive Board, shall have general charge and supervision of the affairs of the DPA.
 The President presides over membership and Executive Board meetings; supervises the business of the DPA; appoints, subject to the approval of a simple majority of the Executive Board, all committee members; and represents and speaks for the DPA in community matters.
 The President may delegate these duties as appropriate.

-First Vice President - assists the President in the execution of his/her duties and assumes the duties of the President in his/her absence.
+Vice President - assists the President in the execution of his/her duties and assumes the duties of the President in his/her absence.

 Secretary - shall maintain a written record of all discussions and votes at all Executive Board meetings and all general and special membership meetings.
 The Secretary executes official correspondence of the DPA and maintains the official files of the DPA for safekeeping.
+The Secretary is responsible for assuring that at least two (2) Executive Board members have access to, and ability to assert ownership rights over, any DPA asset having restricted access including but not limited to:

 Member-at-Large - shall vote on matters that come before the Executive Board.
 Each Member-at-Large shall have one vote on the Executive Board.